Characters In Mice Of Men

 Crooks: Isolation and the Weight of Prejudice

 Crooks, the black stable buck, experiences a profound sense of isolation due to racial prejudice.
 His segregated existence underscores the pervasive racism of the time period.
-While initially wary and cynical, Crooks develops a brief connection with Lennie, and his vulnerability is laid bare.
+Think about it: while initially wary and cynical, Crooks develops a brief connection with Lennie, and his vulnerability is laid bare.
 His dream of belonging and his longing for companionship, albeit fleeting, reveal his own yearning for the simple pleasures of human connection that are denied to him because of his race.
 His participation in the dream of the farm is short-lived, highlighting the fragility of hope in the face of systemic oppression.

 Conclusion: A Tapestry of Human Experience